The philosophy department at K-State teaches a wide variety of courses, which change from semester to semester.

 Upper Level Seminars

-In addition to our introductory courses, our department also offers specialized upper division courses every semester.
+In addition to our introductory and intermediate courses, our department also offers specialized upper division courses every semester.